Why Japanese Anime?

 1. Kimi No Na Wa (Your Name)

-This beautiful story is about a girl and a boy from different times and scenery and who, in some supernatural twist, get to dream and even live for a day as the other.
-From there, the quest of reaching beyond a dream starts, as they embark on a journey not only to be closer to each other but also to undo any twists of fate that erect to definitely prevent their meeting.
+This beautiful story is about a girl and a boy from different times and scenery.
+In some supernatural twist, these two get to dream and even live for a day as the other.
+From there, the quest to literally reach beyond a dream starts, as they embark on a journey not only to be closer to each other but also to undo any twists of fate that erect and that definitely wants to prevent their meeting.
+In spite of the supernatural premises, the real magic is the transcendence of love.
+Nothing can stop the power of love, not memories and their scientific boundaries, fate and its supernatural constraints, or the mind with its logical borders.
+Watch the Kimi No Na Wa trailer at https://www.youtube.com/watch?v=xU47nhruN-Q

 2. Ano Hi Mita Hana no Namae o Bokutachi wa Mada Shiranai (We Still Don’t Know The Name Of The Flower We Saw That Day)